 If I could only eat 5 foods for the rest of my life, I would put shrimp down as one of them.
 I love shrimp, like that first crush that never goes away kinda love!
-These Shrimp Nachos are fun to make and eat.
-Perfect for the upcoming nice weather (I am looking at you Spring) and evenings out back with a fire, nibbles, and cocktails.
+This Shrimp Nachos recipe is a fun and delicious twist to traditional nachos.
+I especially enjoy this during the warm weather months as a lighter meal or appetizer.
+It’s something we enjoy evenings out back with a fire and ice cold beer and cocktails!

 If you recreate these Shrimp Nachos, let me see them so I can highlight them on my Instagram story.
 Tag me @SouffleBombay or #soufflebombay.